HypoChloremic/IndexPDF/README.md

 # IndexerRetro

+Is a small script that will index pdf files, after having been forced to do this, when realizing that the price that Adobe demands for the same service is 300$ per year.

 *To run:*

 **`python indexerRetro.py --parent [Abs path to parent dir of pdf] --file [pdf name] --output [file name]`**